 13. Indiana Jones

 He is not the archetypal archaeologist.
 While he is academically brilliant, he is equally proficient with the gun and the rope.
 His penchant for the unknown is universally known.
 Well, we are indeed deliberating on Indiana Jones, one of the more memorable mascots of America cinema.
 In an effort to reproduce the action heroes from the 1930s, George Lucas created Indiana Jones, an interesting amalgam of intellect and grit.
 Harrison Ford plays out the part with absolute élan.
 Jones makes his first appearance with ‘Raiders of the Lost Ark’ (1981).
 He subsequently takes up the mantle of the action archaeologist with ‘Indiana Jones and the Temple of Doom’ (1983), ‘Indiana Jones and the Last Crusade’ (1988) and ‘Indiana Jones and the Kingdom of the Crystal Skull’ (2008).
-A peculiar sense of humour, unmistakable charm, a fear of snakes and a deep voice mark the character.
+A peculiar sense of humor, unmistakable charm, a fear of snakes and a deep voice mark the character.

 Read More: Best Adolf Hitler Movies of All Time